gravitational/teleport/rfd/0105-headless-authentication.md

 #### `POST /:version/users/:user/ssh/authenticate`

 This is an existing endpoint used to authenticate a user and receive user certs.
-We will add the `headless_authentication_id` field to switch to headless authentication instead of password/WebAuthn/etc.
+We will add the `headless` field to switch to headless authentication instead of password/WebAuthn/etc.

 ```go
 // AuthenticateUserRequest is a request to authenticate interactive user